 Ann Somers Featured in Mississippi Business Journal

 November 5, 2014

-This article was featured in the October 30, 2014 issue of the .
+This article was featured in the October 30, 2014 issue of the Mississippi Business Journal.
 Congratulations to principal Ann Somers for this great look at the work she does in our community!

 “I knew that was what I wanted to do,” Somers recalls.
 “Up to that point I did not like school and was an average student.
 Once I understood I needed to have a good grade point average to get into architecture school, I stepped it up and became a good student.
 The other thought with architecture was that I could branch into interior design or site design with an architecture degree.”

-All of her first 12 years of school were spent in Byram where she graduated with around 30 class members; some were together all 12 years.
-She grew up in a rural home with plenty of pets and animals.
-Her grandparents lived next door, and Somers played outside all the time.
+As a long time member of the Sierra Club, Somers is vitally interested in architecture that’s environmentally friendly and sees some changes coming to Mississippi in that regard.
 “Mississippi is getting better and it’s partially due to a national movement started through USGBC (United States Green Building Council) LEED (Leadership in Energy and Environmental Design) to work toward sustainability and create healthier environments,” she said.
 “The USGBC website is a great resource for project owners to see what is possible.
 As owners are educated and excited by what is possible in building, greater changes will be made.
 In the meantime, architects, engineers and contractors are making a difference through smart design, efficient systems design and construction waste reduction.”